Hollikill/Lasa-Computer-Science/README.md

 ### LASA Advanced Computer Science

 The 3rd course in the main path at LASA, [Advanced Computer Science at LASA](https://lasacs.com/acp) is on C++.
+All contained within the C++ folder.

 #### Pre-October 2020